Classes offered at Yogavana:

 Vinyasa Flow (both dynamic and slow)

-‘Vinyasa’ is a Sanskrit word meaning ‘combining breath and movement’, referring—in hatha yoga—to a sequence of asanas (poses).
+‘Vinyasa’ is a Sanskrit word meaning ‘combining breath and movement’, referring to a sequence of asanas (poses).
 Vinyasa classes are known for their fluid, movement-intensive practices.
 I teach both a strong vinyasa flow, as well as a slower flow - both focus on building and strengthening the core and allowing the mind to unwind.
 Bodily tension melts away, and simultaneously there is a build-up of stamina, flexibility and strength.
-I sequence my classes to smoothly transition from pose to pose, with the intention of linking breath and movement, and I play music to keep things lively.
+I sequence my classes creatively to smoothly transition from pose to pose, with the intention of linking breath and movement, and I play music to keep things lively.
 The intensity of the practice is similar to Ashtanga, but no two vinyasa classes are the same, and the variety therefore keeps testing the physical and emotional limits of the body.
 Prepare to sweat out any worries and have fun on the mat.

 Yin

 Yin is a slower paced form of yoga where the body is encouraged to be passive.
 The surrender, stillness and time spent in postures is what allows the greatest release.
-This practice is beautifully internal and practitioners are encouraged to gaze inwards, surfing the waves of physical sensations that arise in the body as well as emotional/mental thoughts and feelings that come to the surface.
+This practice is beautifully introspective and practitioners are encouraged to gaze inwards, surfing the waves of physical sensations that arise in the body as well as emotional/mental thoughts and feelings that come to the surface.

 Sound Healing